Pseudoreflections on Prym Varieties: Involutions

 \subsection{The three families are different}

 We have found, assuming $g\ge 5$, the existence of three irreducible families of Prym varieties with an action of a finite group of geometric origin and with smooth quotient:

 The first has dimension $2g-4$, and the other two have dimension $2g-3$.
 By the discussion at the beginning of Section~\ref{sec:involutions}, any Prym variety with such an action belongs to one of these families.
-It is natural to ask if they are different and, more generally, to compute how big the intersection of two of them can be In \cite[Lemma~3.1]{N} it is proved that bielliptic curves of genus at least $4$ are never hyperelliptic.
+It is natural to ask if they are different and, more generally, to compute how big the intersection of two of them can be.
+By the Castelnuovo-Severi inequality (see e.g. \cite[Theorem~3.5]{Ac}) bielliptic curves of genus at least $4$ are never hyperelliptic.
 Combined with \autoref{products}, we deduce that:

 To understand the intersection of $\cA_1 \times \mathcal {JH}_{g-2}$ with $ \cP_g(\mathcal {RF}_{g,3}) $ we need to know when a curve of genus $g\ge 5$ with a degree $2$ map on a curve of genus $2$ is hyperelliptic.